soumiknafiulferdous/Multi-threaded-Group-Chat-Server/README.md

 When a new client joins the server, first thing the server will do is to create a separate thread for him/her.
 Then the server will ask his/her name by sending a message “Enter your name:”.
-After getting this message from the server, we shall take input of client’s name from the client side program’s console.
+After getting this message from the server,  client’s name will be taken as input from the client side program’s console.
 The new client will send this name to the server and server will store this information.
 Let’s assume, the new client’s name is Ironman.
 Server will also send a server-message to all of the existing clients that “ Ironman has joined the group chat. ”